gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He paused,
 and Noxy realized with a shock that he was trying to hold back tears.
-"I didn't know Sergeant Dorbu and some of the other soldiers were still talking about it all the time.
+"I didn't know Captain Jigme and Sergeant Dorbu and some of the others were still talking about it.
 I could have tried to run away if I'd known, or—"

-"*We* could have tried," the tiger interrupted, shifting his weight to lean against the prince.
+"*We* would have tried," the tiger interrupted, shifting his weight to lean against the prince.
 "But if wishes were fishes, we'd all have kippers for breakfast."